What our Hibernation and Migration lesson plan includes

 During the Winter

 The lesson then asks students if they have ever thought about moving to another place and living there during the winter.
 If they have, it means they would be doing what other animals do during wintertime.
-This behavior is migration, which is not the same thing as hibernation.
+This behavior is called migration, which is not the same thing as hibernation.

 Migration is the movement of animals from one place to another.
 One reason certain animals migrate is actually the same reason other animals hibernate.
 There is no food where they live, so they have to find it elsewhere.
 These animals travel to other places to live during the winter.
 The lesson compares it to a vacation, except the animals migrate to survive, not to have fun.

 Students will discover that there are two types of hibernating animals: heavy sleepers and light sleepers.
 Heavy sleepers, such as the woodchuck, skunk, and bat, do not wake up all throughout the winter months.
 They instead sleep the entire season.
-Light sleepers, on the other hand, wake up and find some food.
+Light sleepers, on the other hand, wake up to find food.
 Then they return home and go back to sleep.
 Examples include raccoons, opossums, and bears.

 All these animals need to prepare for hibernation.
 During the fall, they get ready to hibernate either by eating extra food or by storing food.
 Some animals, for instance, store acorns and nuts to eat later.
-In addition, their bodies change as well to prepare for the coming cold weather.
+In addition, their bodies change to prepare for the coming cold weather.
 Their heartbeats slow and their body temperature decreases.
-For instance, a woodchuck’s hearth rate drops to four or five beats a minute!
+For instance, a woodchuck’s heart rate drops to four or five beats a minute!

 If the temperatures warm up during the winter instead of remaining cold, an animal may use more energy and wake up early.
 The problem, however, is that there is still no food to eat.
 (This might be a tricky concept for students to understand, so you may want to spend a little more time explaining it.)

-Students will learn that the places in which animals can hibernate varies.
+Students will learn that the places in which animals can hibernate vary.
 They might use dens, burrows, hollow logs, or openings between rocks.
 Polar bears actually dig tunnels in the snow.
 Snakes, turtles, and frogs likewise go underground.
 They get oxygen from the air trapped inside the mud.
 Goldfish in outdoor ponds float at the bottom below the winter ice.
 Carp, another kind of fish, spend the winter partially buried in mud.

 Next, students will learn more about migration.
 Animals migrate by traveling to other places for the winter months.
 Birds that migrate fly long distances to escape the cold winter.
 In the North Pole, the Arctic tern flies south all the way to Antarctica!
 Some birds in South America, Australia, and Africa travel north.
 Other birds from the east fly westward to the warm coastal climates.